How?

 Less is More

-Pablo Picasso’s The Bull is a series of eleven lithographs created in 19451.
+Pablo Picasso’s The Bull is a series of eleven lithographs created in 19454.
 It depicts the bull at various stages of abstraction, starting with a realistic depiction and ending with nothing but a few lines.
 This review demonstrates art as seeing basic patterns amongst the 'noise'; seeing basic forms amongst the complex.
-In business, Fierce Reduction means the same: seeing basic forms among the complex.
+In business,

-In 2021, American scientist Leidy Klotz wrote a book called Subtract2.
+In 2021, American scientist Leidy Klotz wrote a book called Subtract5.
 He called this topic 'The Untapped Science of Less'.
 In this work, the author has made an extensive study of using less to change the system: scaling subtraction.
 To quote:

 "Essence is the soul of complexity, its irreducible building blocks.
 All the complexity brought by biological evolution, for example, builds from the genetic code within DNA, which is represented by just four letters, combined into patterns of three letters each.
 Genetic code is essence."